 Generally speaking, garnishment actually allows your judgment creditor to take possession of any type of property you own that is in the hands of a third party.
 Bank garnishment works because the bank is a third party who is holding your money in an account for you.
 Basically, the bank owes a debt to you equal to the amount of money in the account and the plaintiff is asking that the money the bank owes you be paid on your judgment.

-When Is a Bank Garnishment Possible?
+When Is It Possible to Garnish a Bank Account?

 1. The creditor must have a valid and final judgment against you in a Texas court.
 See Texas Civil Practice & Remedies Code § 63.001 (3).

 A judgment is final for garnishment purposes when the judge signs it.
 See Texas Rules of Civil Procedure 657.
 What this means for you is that your creditor may apply for a bank garnishment on the day the judge signs the judgment against you.
 But, each of the other requirements must also be met.

 2. Your judgment creditor cannot garnish your bank accounts if you are appealing the case and you file an approved supersedeas bond to suspend execution on the judgment during the appeal.
 See Texas Rules of Civil Procedure 657.